 Sections of the Local Government Act dictating public hearings have been changed by Bill 44.
 Public Hearings have been removed for projects that are aligned with the OCP.
 Development applications seeking a rezoning will still be required to receive three readings and adoption, but a Public Hearing will no longer be part of the process.
 A notice of no public hearing is required.
 However, Public Hearings will continue to be required whenever the City updates or develops a new OCP or considers rezonings requiring an OCP amendment.
-Staff are actively working with legal counsel to better understand the specific circumstances that prohibit a public hearing and the circumstances whereby it is at the discretion of the municipality to hold a public hearing.
+Staff are actively working with legal counsel to better understand the specific circumstances that prohibit a public hearing.
 To ensure the City acts consistently when making public hearing assessments, legal Council is providing legal opinions to guide us through this process.